lavanet/docs/docs/tokenomics/demand.md

 - **0-100%** to Providers
 - **0-100%** burn

-The higher the paid demand for Lava subscriptions, the higher the payouts of Provider Drops (up to a limit per month)
+The higher the paid demand for Lava subscriptions, the higher the payouts of Provider Drops (up to a limit per month).

 ### Provider and Validator Commissions 💰